 This and many other interesting details are discussed on a tour of the Uffizi Gallery!

 There are a few different ways to see the Uffizi Gallery that you should consider.
 Here are some of our best-selling tours led by Florence’s most passionate guides.

-Our skip the line Uffizi Gallery small group tour is easily our best value which makes it a top option.
+Our skip the line Uffizi Gallery small group tour is easily our best value which makes it a top option for any visitors to Florence.
 The vast majority of tours on our site are a small group or private tours.
-Small group means less than 25 people, but usually around 15.
-You can see the max occupancy of each tour on their tour page, but this tour has a maximum size of 16 people.
+Small groups are always fewer than 25 people, but they’re usually around 15.
+This particular tour will have no more than 16 people with one guide.

-A passionate guide will take you to the main works of art and explain their importance in a way that is understandable, interesting, and often funny.
+A passionate guide will take you to the best works of art at Uffizi and explain their importance in a way that is understandable, interesting, and often funny.
 You’re on vacation and the goal is to have fun while you learn!

 Private Uffizi Gallery Tour

 Our private Uffizi Gallery tour follows the same standard as our small group tour except you’ll get more personalized attention from the guide.
-You’ll find a higher price but for such an important gallery this is a price I would consider paying.
-If you compare this private tour to others in Rome or Paris, the price is actually very reasonable.
+You’ll see a higher price, but for such an important gallery, this is a price worth considering.
+If you compare this private tour to others in Rome or Paris, the price is actually quite reasonable.

 You’ll explore the many galleries of the Uffizi with a private local guide covering the likes of Da Vinci, Michelangelo, Raphael, Botticelli, and more!

 Florence in a Day Combo Tour with David and Uffizi